 |Ally Ritchie – Athlete Services

 Ally has been with EE since Emo and her were a two person team in the corner of a bike shop.
 Ally is generally your first and last point of contact with EE, assisting our wonderful participants with all those little details – from accidentally entering the Long Course instead of the Super Sprint, to suggestions of what to wear on race day.
 If Ally doesn’t know the answer it’s not worth knowing.
 As an avid trail runner you’ll often find Ally buzzing around the trails of the Shoalhaven and further afield.
 She is EE’s go to when it comes to the hairy legged types of trail running and XTERRA.
-Ally’s love for all things off the beaten track makes AAA is by far her favourite EE event, “It’s such a challenging event in the beautiful alpine region of NSW, with the very nicest of competitors and support crew, and I can’t wait to be part of it again in 2019 when it’s even bigger!”
+Ally’s love of off road events and Australia’s beautiful alpine area has lead to her favourite event being our Australian Alpine Ascent.
 Ally is also an avid member of the PU52HP (People Under 5’2 Hiring Program) that was instigated at EE back in 2016.

 |Kim Gleave – Community Liaison/Volunteers